jansche/product-feedback/README.md

 ## Collaborational details
 -	Per product cadence meetings between product team, and developer advocates and an optional representative from engineering (suggested monthly)
--   Per case in-promptu asynchronous communication via a common chat tool
+-   Per case in-promptu asynchronous communication via company-approved chat tool
--   Tools usage consistent throughout all involved internal parties (don't add another tool, if the DevOps / bug tracking tool is able to cover feedback)
+-   Tools usage consistency throughout all involved internal parties (don't add another tool, if the DevOps / bug tracking tool is able to cover feedback)
--   Dedicated external Slack/Discord for product feedback or section/channel in company's developer outreach channels, monitored and nurtured by Community Program Manager (Advocates and product groups are at least reactively available.)
+-   Dedicated external Slack/Discord/forum for product feedback or section/channel in company's developer outreach channels, monitored and nurtured by Community Program Manager (Advocates and product groups are at least reactively available.)
+-   Third-party platform (e.g. UserVoice) for anonymous feedback
 -   Beta program participation open to previous feedback providers
 -   Availability of social media monitoring tool (e.g. HootSuite, TalkWalker, Onalytica, Radarly, EchoBot or other)
-- Developer Advocacy has editing access to DevOps / bug tracking system.
+- Developer Advocacy with CRU(D)* access to DevOps / bug tracking system.

 ## Operational details

-A structured approach to putting product feedback on the records is essential to this program.
-For ease of consumption, I'll only focus on one of many toolsets, interpret the toolset as replaceable by any other toolset with similar capacities.
+A structured approach to putting product feedback on the records is essential to managing and growing product feedback.
+For ease of consumption, I'll only focus on one of many toolsets, but please interpret the toolset as replaceable by any other toolset with similar capacities.
 It should be chosen with status quo in mind.
 Another tool adds another level of complexity, adds friction and raises the barrier for internal adoption of this program.

 This example suggests **Azure DevOps** and uses "**on system**" whenever referring to the DevOps environment / bug tracking system.

 ### Decision making on how to record
 [[Formal recording of feedback or informal mentioning during cadence meeting]]

-### Ideal process of feedback
+### Ideal flow of feedback
     1) Product feedback is gathered, anonymized to avoid bias, pre-filtered, recorded, grouped, tagged and then handed over to product the group, with flags for high urgency items - all on system.
     2) Product group filters with business justification on system.
     3) Feedback gets prioritized through both, product group and Developer Advocacy on system.